All Episodes

 It's the taking clause in the Fifth Amendment.

-Uh it's far more uh detailed than that.
+It's far more detailed than that.

 The taking clause is in the Fifth Amendment.

-Now, for the last 50 years or so, the Bill of Rights has largely been interpreted to also apply to the states, so no level of government is constitutionally permitted to seize private property unless it's for a public use and is justly compensated for a public use.
+So no level of government is constitutionally permitted to seize private property unless it's for a public use and is justly compensated for a public use.

 That's what government means.